Housekeeping Assistant by Future Care Group

 Only applications with the right to work in the UK may apply to this role.

-Would you like to work within a company who is supportive and believes that your future matters? - We are actively looking to recruit for a housekeeping Assistant at Cedar View Care Centre in Croydon - experience would be an advantage but not essential.
+Would you like to work within a company who is supportive and believes that your future matters? - We are actively looking to recruit for Housekeeping Assistant

 The Job role: